 Devynn Danipour - 4th Year, Peace and Conflict Studies

 To me, the act of writing is a time for self-reflection and self-exploration, regardless of the class or grade for which the paper is ultimately written for.
 I hope that I can support writers as they engage with their ideas, enabling them to present themselves in a way that highlights each unique facet of their expressive ability.
 My goal is to encourage others to see writing as a positive (and supremely fulfilling) experience!

 Every act of writing, regardless of its genre, is an attempt at telling a story, and no story would be whole without narration—the writer’s voice.
 Finding one’s voice as a writer is what distinguishes those who write for the sake of writing from those who write to be heard.
 I’d like to contribute to a writing culture that encourages writers to write in a manner that makes people want to listen.

 I believe writing is a necessary balm to the solitude and inertia of everyday life, because it enables us to communicate honestly, compassionately, and without fear.
 As a fellow writer, I hope we can use the vehicle of written word to speak our minds bravely, make mistakes, learn about each other, and become more ourselves.

-Gabija Safranavicius - 3rd Year, Social Welfare and Interdisciplinary Field Studies
+Gabija Safranavicius - 4th Year, Interdisciplinary Field Studies & Social Welfare

 I am so excited to be joining the SLC Writing Tutor program, as it has been an incredible opportunity for me to engage in developing and capturing the diverse thinking that goes on at Cal.
 I am looking forward to a semester of exploring new ideas and critical thinking— as well as meeting new people and collaborating through academic variables.
 Reading and writing are an essential part of who I am, and I am so excited to learn and develop new perspectives through the tutoring position.